STF1998/Desk20/report/introduction.md

 ### High level overview of our project

 From this development of the ideation stage, we produced FLOCUS, a single page application that aims to combat procrastination for university students while raising awareness for Asaqua and water scarcity.
-The single page application will be focused on a simple glass filling up with water from a tap as you work.
-The glass would fill up every study interval followed by the user being encouraged to take a short break to relax from work.
+The single page application will be focused on a simple glass that is filled up with water, from a tap, as you work.
+The glass will fill up every study interval followed by the user being encouraged to take a short break to relax from work.
 The page will include a login through Facebook, which will allow the page to display a league table to encourage competitiveness between friends on how much work they are doing.
-Our initial aim was to integrate a google ads area to raise funds towards Asaqua however this has been included as an opportunity for future development work.
+Our initial aim was to integrate a google ads area to raise funds for Asaqua however, this has been included as an opportunity for future development work.

 ## Project Objectives